-The questionnaire used for the Canadian Tobacco Use Monitoring Survey during Cycle 1 of 2006 contains several questions that were not asked in Cycle 2 of 2005.
-The new questions refer to the use of tobacco products like herbal cigarettes and water pipes as well as purchasing cigarettes for minors.
+The questionnaire used for the Canadian Tobacco Use Monitoring Survey during Cycle 1 of 2007 contains several questions that were not asked in Cycle 2 of 2006.
+The new questions refer to rolling or making your own cigarettes, opinions on who is responsible for young people starting to smoke, as well as smoking cessation programs offered at your workplace.
+The survey also changed the occupational coding system, moving from Standard Occupational Classification (SOC) to National Occupational Classification for Statistics (NOC-S).

-There were no changes to the questionnaire from Cycle 1 to Cycle 2 of 2006.
+There were no changes to the questionnaire from Cycle 1 to Cycle 2 of 2007.